-The Banks Association of Turkey acts as a limited organization of supervision and coordination.
-All banks in Turkey are obliged to become members of this association.
+The Banks Association of Turkey acts as a limited organization of supervision and coordination among banks (excluding the participation banks) operating in Turkey.
+All banks (excluding the participation banks) in Turkey are obligated to become members of this association.
 As the representative body of the banking sector, the association aims to examine, protect and promote its members' professional interests; however, despite its supervisory and disciplinary functions, it does not possess any powers to regulate banking.